microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 ## Dialog Header

-The Header component will expect to have a dialog title/header and will show by default the close (X icon) button.
+The DialogHeader component will expect to have a dialog title/header and will show by default the close (X icon) button.

 ### DOM